-Bachelor's degree in speech-language pathology; Acceptable scores on the Graduate Record Examination; Three letters of recommendation - two of which must be from professors who are familiar with the applicant's academic performance.
+Bachelor's degree in speech-language pathology.
+Applicants have a 3.00 minimum cumulative GPA; Grade of B or better in the undergraduate SLP prerequisite courses required for ASHA certification; Acceptable scores on the Graduate Record Examination; Three letters of recommendation - two of which must be from professors who are familiar with the applicant's academic performance.